-You can learn more about E.ON UK and Direct Line's
+You can learn more about E.ON UK and Direct Line's approach by clicking here.

 We would also like to thank our independent research and organisational development consultants Charlotte Housden and Isabelle Fielding for working with the team at the Pipeline to research and develop this report.